| Publication 17, Your Federal Income Tax |

 For purposes of this test (the gross income test), the gross income of an individual who is permanently and totally

-year does not include income for services the individual performs at a sheltered workshop.
-The availability of medical care
+disabled at any time during the year does not include income for services the individual performs at a sheltered workshop.

-the main reason for the individual's presence there.
-Also, the income must come solely from activities at the workshop that
+The availability of medical care at the workshop must be the main reason for the individual's presence there.
+Also, the income

 A “ sheltered workshop” is a school that: